 Shellfish gathering sites

-We monitor the water quality at 8 shellfish gathering sites around the region monthly throughout the whole year.
+We monitor the water quality at eight shellfish gathering sites around the region monthly throughout the whole year.
 In general we’ve found that shellfish gathering sites located near river mouths often have increased bacterial contamination.
 We recommend not gathering shellfish for at least five days after heavy rainfall.
-The bacteria we are looking out for at shellfish gathering sites are faecal coliforms
+The bacteria we are looking out for at shellfish gathering sites are faecal coliforms.

 this video, Dr Wood from Cawthron Institute talks about toxic algae in New Zealand rivers and